mariobolaalternatiflogin/MARIOBOLAWORKINGTOOLS/README.md

 - New Members registration date/time is parsed in the report's `M/D/YYYY h:mm:ss AM/PM` format and matched to deposits using the same calendar date.
 - Deposit must occur at or after the registration time on that date.
 - First deposit is the earliest eligible confirmed deposit from QRPay or Member Deposit.
-- Output: REGISTER DATE, USERNAME, FIRST DEPOSIT; Excel copy uses tab-separated 3 columns and integer nominal values.
+- Output: NO, REGISTER DATE, USERNAME, FIRST DEPOSIT; Excel copy uses tab-separated 4 columns and integer nominal values.
+Semua New Members tetap ditampilkan; member tanpa deposit = 0.

 ### Clock
 Header clock is fixed to `Asia/Jakarta` (GMT+7) for display only.
 It is not used by any parser, date filter, matching, or calculation.